SERG-Delft/serg-delft.github.io/_researchlines/software-testing.md

 * Sebastiano Panichella, Zurich University of Applied Sciences
 * Paolo Tonella, Universita' della Svizzera Italiana

-#### Master Thesis and Projects
+## Master Thesis and Projects

 We are looking for excellent and well-motivated master students to work on SSBSE related topics.
-If you are interested in one of the research topic above, please send an email to Dr. [Annibale Panichella](https://apanichella.github.io).
+If you are interested in one of the research topic above, please send an email to Dr. [Annibale Panichella](https://apanichella.github.io) and Dr. [Andy Zaidman](https://azaidman.github.io).
 Besides, we are open to new research ideas.